lukastk/maths-notes/Asymptotics of the Langevin Equation.md

 In many applications (especially in Biology), the friction coefficient is large $\gamma \gg 1$, in which case the momentum is the fast variable, which we can eliminate to obtain an equation for the position.
 This is the **overdamped** or **Smoluchowski** limit.

-For $\gamma \ll 1$ the position is the fast variable, whereas the energy is the slow variable
+For $\gamma \ll 1$ the position is the fast variable, whereas the energy is the slow variable.
+We can eliminate the position, and obtain an equation for the energy.
+This is the **underdamped** or **Freidlin-Wentzell** limit.

-**References:**
+In both cases, we have to look at sufficiently long time scales.

+## References

 - [These slides](http://wwwf.imperial.ac.uk/~pavl/lec_freid_wentz_smooluch.pdf)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2MDE4ODA0MF19
+eyJoaXN0b3J5IjpbMTY1Nzk4MTE5MV19
 -->